5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Auto-Patching.md

 ## About

-Did you ever wonder what the `AutoPkgInstaller.kext` and the `AutoPkg-Asstets.pkg` which can be found on the OpenCore Legacy Patcher repository are actually for?
+Did you ever wonder what the `AutoPkgInstaller.kext` and the `AutoPkg-Assets.pkg` which can be found on the OpenCore Legacy Patcher repository are actually for?

 > `AutoPkg-Assets.pkg` is a support package used by the autopatcher during OS installation.
 It is automatically added to any USB installer created by OCLP and is run using an *undocumented* macOS post-installation administration feature.
 >